 When the Oldoini was 17, she married Francesco Verasis, Count of Castiglione.
 He was 12 years her senior.
 They had a son, Giorgio.

 The Countess was known for her beauty and her flamboyant entrances in elaborate dresses at the imperial court.
-She was loosing a fortune for dresses and costumes.
-She was described as having long, wavy blonde hair, pale skin, a delicate oval face, and eyes that constantly changed colour from green to an extraordinary blue-violet.
+She was losing a fortune for dresses and costumes.
+She was described as having long, wavy blonde hair, pale skin, a delicate oval face, and eyes that constantly changed color from green to an extraordinary blue-violet.

 Virginia Oldoini was a very conscious model.
 Most of the photographs depict the Countess in her theatrical outfits, such as the famous Queen of Hearts dress.
 She portrayed herself as various biblical and literary characters such as Beatrix, Salambo, Medea, Lady Macbeth, Judith, a nun, a prostitute, Anne Boleyn, Queen of Etruria, Queen of Hearts and even a corpse in a coffin.